pacifics/PassDao/README.md

 ## The forum (http://forum.passdao.org/)

 Used to discuss the prospective projects and proposals before submitting to the Blockchain.
 Works on a Linux server with Discourse (cf http://www.discourse.org/).
-A user field "PublicKey" allows linking the forum users with the Ethereum adresses for instance for a giveaway program of shares to the forum users.
+A user field "PublicKey" allows linking the forum users with one of their Ethereum adresses for instance for a giveaway program of shares depending on their activity in the forum.

 =